Love Streams (film): Production

 Love Streams is based on the 1980 play of the same name by Ted Allan, but the correlation between the screenplay and the play is minimal.
 In the stage production, the role of Robert Harmon was played by Jon Voight; Cassavetes took this role for the film version.

 The visual style of the film is decidedly different from Cassavetes's other works; it contains no hand-held camera work (a trademark of his visual style).
-Much of it was shot inside Cassavetes's home.
+Much of it was shot inside Cassavetes' home.

 Release

 Love Streams was originally released with a running time of 141 minutes.
 It was briefly available on videotape in the mid 1980s in a version cut to 122 minutes by the distributor; one scene was edited and several unusual visual effects (the insertion of black leader and jump cuts) were removed.
 In 2003, it was released on DVD in France (along with A Child Is Waiting) in its entirety.
 The 141-minute version received an American DVD and Blu-ray release for the first time in 2014 as part of The Criterion Collection.